CarnaViire/blogpost-7.0/quic-api.md

 # QUIC

 QUIC is a new, transport layer protocol.
 It has been recently standardized in [RFC 9000](https://www.rfc-editor.org/rfc/rfc9000.html).
 It uses UDP as an underlying protocol and it's inherently secure as it mandates TLS 1.3 usage, see [RFC 9001](https://www.rfc-editor.org/rfc/rfc9001.html).
-Another interesting difference from well known transport protocols as TCP and UDP is that it offers stream multiplexing over a shared connection.
-The connection between two endpoints negotiates secrets and settings and then the individual streams exchange data between the peers.
-This allows to have multiple, concurrent, independent data streams that do not affect each other.
+Another interesting difference from well-known transport protocols such as TCP and UDP is that it has stream multiplexing built-in on the transport layer.
+This allows having multiple, concurrent, independent data streams that do not affect each other.

 QUIC itself doesn't define any semantics for the exchanged data as it's a transport protocol but it's used in application layer protocols.
 For example in [HTTP/3](https://www.rfc-editor.org/rfc/rfc9114.html) or in [SMB over QUIC](https://learn.microsoft.com/en-us/windows-server/storage/file-server/smb-over-quic).
 It can also be used for any custom defined protocol.